-Delegates to the 37th ESCRS Congress will be blown away by new architectural icons
+Delegates to congresses in Paris will be blown away by new architectural icons

 The newest museum in Paris, the Louis Vuitton Foundation (LVF), opened in the Bois de Boulogne in 2014.
 As the architect was Frank Gehry, you wouldn’t expect it to look like any building you’ve ever seen – and it doesn’t.
 You think of a fish, a bubble, a cloud.
 Gehry himself compares it to a ‘kind of regatta’, with the ship’s sails billowing in the wind.